Definitions: Intractable and Severe Intractable Pain

-Intractable Pain: A severe, constant pain that is not curable by any known means and causes adverse biologic effects on the body’s cardiovascular, hormone, and neurological systems causing a bed or house-bound state and early death if not adequately treated.
+Severe Intractable Pain: A Severe, constant pain that is not curable by any known means, causes adverse biologic and biochemical changes in the body’s cardiovascular, hormone, and neurological systems, and leads to a bed- or house-bound state and early death if not adequately treated.

-Treatment Goal: Provide life-long pain relief sufficient to normalize physiologic and mental function and enable the patient to independently carry out activities of daily living to the maximum extent possible.
+Treatment Goal: Provide life-long pain relief sufficient to normalize physiologic and mental functions and enable patient to carry out activities of daily living.

 DISCLAIMER: This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 We do not recommend the self-management of health problems.
 We cannot and do not give you medical advice.
 The information in this website should not be considered complete.
 Information obtained on this website is not exhaustive and does not cover all diseases, ailments, physical conditions or their treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 FIPR- Families for Intractable Pain Relief does not represent to be an authority, please contact your physician.
 We share information from other organizations, advocates and or websites.